 I would like to start by saying that SMEs are not allowed to capitalise borrowing costs as they have their own IFRS.

-Capitalization in the context of borrowing costs simply means adding to or being included.
+Capitalization in the context of borrowing costs simply means adding to or being included to. if I add the cost of installing my newly purchased state of the art equipment to the cost of buying and bring the asset to site, it simply means I have capitalized the installation cost.
 I hope this is clear enough.

 The accounting treatment of borrowing costs will be covered under 4 different headings below.